 /* Default values for AddressLine.
 With some exceptions like National Payments (Debtor Agent & Creditor Agent within same country), Name and PostalAddress are mandatory if BIC is absent.
 So value « NOTPROVIDED » will be filled in in any cases if MT PostalAddress is absent. */

-IF (PostalAddress.AddressLine[1] AND PostalAddress.AddressLine[2]AND PostalAddress.AddressLine[3]) IsEMPTY THEN
+IF (Path.PostalAddress.AddressLine[1] AND Path.PostalAddress.AddressLine[2]AND Path.PostalAddress.AddressLine[3]) IsEMPTY THEN

-PostalAddress.AddressLine[1] = “NOTPROVIDED”
+Path.PostalAddress.AddressLine[1] = “NOTPROVIDED”

 ENDIF